microlinkhq/metascraper/README.md

 Type: `Array`

-You can pass additional rules on execution time.
-These rules will be merged with your loaded rules.
+You can pass additional rules to add on execution time.

+These rules will be merged with your loaded [`rules`](#rules) at the beginning.

 ## Benchmark